-Information following the start of the dispute

-- (1) If it was not possible for the trader and the consumer to resolve the dispute about a consumer contract, the trader shall refer the consumer to a consumer conciliation body competent for him, providing its address and website.
-The trader shall also indicate whether it is willing or obliged to take part in a dispute resolution procedure with this consumer conciliation body.
-If the trader is willing or obliged to take part in the dispute resolution procedure of one or more consumer conciliation bodies, it shall indicate this body or these bodies. - (2) The information must be given in text form.
+(3) A trader who employed ten or fewer persons on 31 December of the previous year is exempted from the obligation to provide information under subsection (1) no. 1.
+Section 37 Information following the start of the dispute (1) If it was not possible for the trader and the consumer to resolve the dispute about a consumer contract, the trader must refer the consumer to a consumer conciliation body competent for him or her, providing its address and website.
+The trader must also indicate whether it is willing or obliged to take part in a dispute resolution procedure with this consumer conciliation body.
+If the trader is willing or obliged to take part in the dispute resolution procedure of one or more consumer conciliation bodies, it must indicate this body or these bodies.
+(2) The information must be given in text form.

-Part 9 Cross-border cooperation

-Cooperation with foreign dispute resolution bodies

-The consumer conciliation body cooperates with dispute resolution bodies which, in implementation of Directive 2013/11/EU, are competent for the out-of-court resolution of comparable disputes in another European Union Member State or in another State party to the European Economic Area Agreement.

-Cooperation with the European Online Dispute Resolution platform

-The consumer conciliation body is the body for alternative dispute resolution within the meaning of Regulation (EU) No 524/2013 of the European Parliament and of the Council of 21 May 2013 on online dispute resolution for consumer disputes and amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC (OJ L 165 of 18.6.2013, p.
+Division 9 Cross-border cooperation Section 38 Cooperation with foreign dispute resolution bodies The consumer conciliation body cooperates with dispute resolution bodies which, in implementation of Directive 2013/11/EU, are competent for the out-of-court resolution of comparable disputes in another European Union Member State or in another State party to the European Economic Area Agreement.
+Section 39 Cooperation with the European Online Dispute Resolution platform The consumer conciliation body is the body for alternative dispute resolution within the meaning of Regulation (EU) No 524/2013 of the European Parliament and of the Council of 21 May 2013 on online dispute resolution for consumer disputes and amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC (OJ L 165 of 18.6.2013, p.
 1).

-Support for consumers in cross-border disputes; point of contact for the European Online Dispute Resolution platform

-- (1) The Federal Office of Justice - 1. supports consumers in identifying the competent dispute resolution body in another European Union Member State or in another State party to the European Economic Area Agreement, - 2. fulfils the tasks of the point of contact for the European Online Dispute Resolution platform under Article 7 (2) of Regulation (EU) No 524/2013. - (2) The Federal Office of Justice is authorised to entrust a legal person under private law, a partnership having legal capacity or another appropriate body with the tasks under paragraph 1.
-The entrusted entity shall offer the requisite guarantee of the orderly fulfilment of the tasks assigned to it.
-It offers the requisite guarantee if - 1. it has the equipment and organisation required to fulfil the tasks assigned to it, and - 2. the persons who perform its management or representation are reliable and professionally qualified.

-The entrusted entity shall be subject to the legal and technical supervision of the Federal Office of Justice.
+Section 40 Support for consumers in cross-border disputes; point of contact for the European Online Dispute Resolution platform (1) The Federal Office of Justice 1. supports consumers in identifying the competent dispute resolution body in another European Union Member State or in another State party to the European Economic Area Agreement, 2. fulfils the tasks of the point of contact for the European Online Dispute Resolution platform under Article 7 (2) and (4) of Regulation (EU) No 524/2013.
+(2) The Federal Office of Justice is authorised to entrust a legal person under private law, a partnership having legal capacity or another appropriate body with the tasks under subsection (1).
+The entrusted entity must offer the requisite guarantee of the proper fulfilment of the tasks assigned to it.
+It offers the requisite guarantee if 1. it has the equipment and organisation required to fulfil the tasks assigned to it, and 2. the persons who perform its management or representation are reliable and professionally qualified.
+The entrusted entity is subject to the legal and technical supervision of the Federal Office of Justice.
+(3) If the entrusted entity does not properly fulfil the tasks transferred to it under subsection (2) sentence 1, the Federal Office of Justice may end the entrustment without compensation notwithstanding section 49 of the Administrative Procedures Act (Verwaltungsverfahrensgesetz - VwVfG).

-- (3) If the entrusted entity does not fulfil the tasks transferred to it under paragraph 2 first sentence, the Federal Office of Justice may end the entrustment without compensation notwithstanding Section 49 of the Administrative Procedures Act (Verwaltungsverfahrensgesetz VwVfG). - (4) The entrusted entity may request the termination of the entrustment in writing at any time.
-This request shall be met within an appropriate period that is required to continue the fulfilment of the tasks. - (5) The Federal Office of Justice shall announce the entrustment in the Federal Gazette.
+(4) The entrusted entity may request the termination of the entrustment in text form at any time.
+This request is to be met within an appropriate period, as required to continue the fulfilment of the tasks.
+(5) The Federal Office of Justice announces the entrustment in the Federal Gazette.